docdevel2/jcportfolio/_post/README.md

-README file in post directory.
+README file in '_posts' directory.